top of page

 “Dees reebs hurt.
 But I weel carry heem.”

 The bundle draped over the savage’s broad shoulders filled Cora with a fresh wave of anger.
 Some might say his was a noble death, but to Cora it was pure waste.
 Elric loved life, but he didn’t get to have much of it.
 His presence provided laughter, but his absence brought only fury.
 He had been brave and valiant against the dragon-bloods, swinging that massive axe to great effect.
-That mighty axe.
-That huge expensive axe.
+That huge, expensive axe.

 “Where’s Elric’s axe?”
 Cora asked.